 And yes, in California we really do measure distance in the time it takes to get somewhere because there is sooo much traffic.
 If you ask us, “How long does it take to get from San Diego to Sacramento” we would respond with 8-10 hours rather than telling you its 525 miles one way.

 And because of this, we are willing to drive anywhere to travel somewhere new.
 America is massive and flying across the country can be incredibly expensive.
 So we love road trips!

 We love driving so much we even have drive-thru banks, pizza joints, ice cream joints, coffee shops, and even drive-thru pharmacies!

 5. Why are Americans SOOO loud?

 Again, I couldn’t possibly begin to answer why all Americans are so loud.
-It’s almost like we have forgotten our “inside voices” Often while living abroad, I get the occasional scowl and death look when I laugh or talk too loudly, suddenly being reminded to use my inside voice.
-But we’re really no different than anyone else, as I constantly hear other travelers laughing it up having a jolly time while clinking their glasses.
+It’s almost like we have forgotten our “inside voices”.
+Often while living abroad, I get the occasional scowl and death look when I laugh or talk too loudly, suddenly being reminded to use my inside voice.
+But we’re really no different than anyone else, as I constantly hear other travelers laughing it up having a jolly good time while clinking their glasses.